SaikatNoman12/node_tut_code_step_by_step/README.md

 - What is node js.
 - Node js Request & Response works.
-- How to render HTML and JSON
+- How to render HTML and JSON.
+- Make HTML pages.